brushlow1/nordic_sdk_ci/README.md

 The pertinent source files are checked for compliance to the clang-format rules dictated in the .clang-format file in the repo's root directory.
 These rules are based on the default LLVM style.
 The check is accomplished using a workflow by jidicula from the Github Actions Marketplace.

 ### Static Analysis
 Cppcheck C/C++ static analysis is run on the repo's source files.
 The analysis uses a workflow by deep5050 from Github Actions Marketplace.
+Currently, the Cppcheck results report are pushed to the repo upon completion.
+This may not be the best thing to do with the report, and this is a likely area of improvement for this CI approach.